simon-ritchie/apysc/docs_src/source/basic_data_classes_value_interface.md

 ## Basic usage of the setter interface

-You can update the apysc basic data class values with the `value` setter interface.
+You can update the apysc fundamental data class values with the `value` setter interface.
 Python built-in values and the same type value is acceptable:

 ```py
 # runnable